-Miss Potter is nothing to do with Harry Potter’s daughter, but everything to do with Beatrix Potter (1866-1943), the creator of Peter Rabbit and his friends, Beatrix Potter (1866-1943).
+Miss Potter is nothing to do with Harry Potter’s daughter, but everything to do with Beatrix Potter (1866-1943), the creator of Peter Rabbit and his friends.

 Beatrix Potter (Renée Zellweger) is a young lady who has always been very keen on drawing images of animals.
-She’s so connected to her drawings that she thinks of the animal characters as her friends, and occasionally, they come alive and jump off the page.
+She’s so connected to her drawings that she thinks of the animal characters as her friends, and occasionally, they come alive and jump off the page quite literally.

-She’s not terribly keen on things young ladies of the day should be keen on, like finding a good husband, so her parents (Barbara Flynn and Bill Paterson) are somewhat perturbed.
+She’s not terribly keen on things young ladies of the day should be keen on – read: finding a good husband – so her parents (Barbara Flynn and Bill Paterson) are somewhat perturbed.
 Instead, Beatrix wants to publish a book, which is a novel idea, because who have ever heard about a book for children, with little stories about animals?
 It’s ridiculous.
 Who’d ever read such a thing?

 Rookie publisher Norman Warne (Ewan McGregor) is put on the project much as a joke from his seniors, but as luck would have it, Miss Potter’s silly drawings for children are a huge success!
 If only her love life was the same …

 Also starring Emily Watson as Millie Warne, Phyllida Law as Mrs Warne, and Lloyd Owen as William Heelis.